darrylwest/node-messaging-commons/README.md

 ## The bin folder

-These scripts are typical start/stop/config and status scripts used as templates for production installations.
+These scripts are typical start/stop/status and config scripts used as templates for production installations.

 ## Tests